Tax Guide for Auto Repair Garages

 Certain sales and uses of parts are not taxable because they are covered by special exemptions.

-You may use a resale certificate when you purchase parts that you will resale in the regular course of business.
+You may use a resale certificate when you purchase parts that you will resell in the regular course of business.

 If you sell parts that will be installed on a vehicle that is intended to be sold, you may accept a timely resale certificate and the sale is not taxable.

-Sales to the U.S Government are not taxable as long as the payment is made with a government issued credit card.
-You must retain the government purchase order or remittance advice in support of the non-taxable sale.
+Sales to the U.S. government are not taxable if the payment is made with a government-issued credit card.
+You must keep the government purchase order or remittance advice in support of the nontaxable sale.

-In general, passenger vehicles and pickup trucks generally do not qualify as farm equipment and machinery.
-Therefore, your sales of auto parts and accessories for use on passenger vehicles generally do not qualify for the partial exemption.
+In general, passenger vehicles and pickup trucks do not qualify as farm equipment and machinery.
+Therefore, your sales of auto parts and accessories for use on passenger vehicles generally do not qualify for the partial exemption discussed below.

 If you sell auto parts or accessories to a qualified person, you may accept a partial exemption certificate in good faith from the purchaser and claim the partial exemption on your sales and use tax return in the limited circumstance where you sell items to a qualified person for use exclusively in agricultural operations.
 However, you should not accept an exemption certificate from a purchaser if you have reason to believe, or knowledge that, the property does not qualify as farm equipment or machinery or will not be used in an exempt manner.

-For more information, including a list of items that generally do not qualify for the farm equipment and machinery partial exemption, please see our Special Notice, Auto Part Retailers' Sales Generally Do Not Qualify for the Farm Equipment and Machinery Partial Exemption.
+For more information, including a list of items that generally do not qualify for the farm equipment and machinery partial exemption, see Auto Part Retailers' Sales Generally Do Not Qualify for the Farm Equipment and Machinery Partial Exemption.

 Invoicing Your Customer

-Invoices should list separately charges for taxable sales of parts and charges for nontaxable labor.
+Invoices should separately list charges for sales of parts and charges for labor.

-To avoid errors, you should clearly identify amount allowed for trade-ins, core charges, and discounts.
-All invoices and documents should be kept to support all charges.
+To avoid errors, you should clearly identify amounts allowed for trade-ins, core charges, and discounts.
+You should keep all invoices and documents to support all charges.

-If you are registered as an automobile repair business you are required to separately list and subtotal all parts charges.
-To learn more about this, please contact the Bureau of Automotive Repair.
+If you are registered as an automobile repair business, the Bureau of Automotive Repair (BAR) requires you to separately list and subtotal all parts and charges.
+To learn more about this, please contact BAR.

 Supply items that you use, for example rags and tools, are taxable to you when you purchase them.